Parent & Family E-Communications

 *COMMENCEMENT 2026

 Cap and Gown Day for seniors will be held on Wednesday, April 15,2026.
 This day is a one-stop pick-up of academic attire, information, and an opportunity to record a message for the AMP jumbotron.
 Attire ordering is currently open for members of the class.
 Messaging, including important dates relating to academic attire, was sent to students and families at the start of the semester.
-Guides to Commencement can be found on our webpage.
+Guides to Commencement can be found here.

 *STUDENT HEALTH CENTER – INFLUENZA (FLU)